what is the difference between a stray and a feral cat/kitten?

 During 'Kitten Season' the calls about newborn kittens being found all alone during the day flood rescue and shelter hotlines.
 These kittens under the age of 6 weeks have the highest mortality rate in shelters across the U.S. as they are too young to eat on their own, eliminate urine or defecate on their own and can not regulate their own body temperatures.
 Depending on their age they need to be fed anywhere from every 2-4 hours and with a lack of fosters who are able to provide this round the clock care to orphaned newborn kittens, their fate is often grim.

-In a perfect world, Tender Loving Cats, Inc. would like help every cat and kitten that needs us but since we are not a shelter we can not take in animals directly from the street.
-We are a foster based rescue, which means that all cats and kittens must be fostered in a home until they are medically cleared for adoption.
-If we have available fosters and volunteers willing to TNR (Trap-Neuter-Return) the adult feral cats or if you are willing to learn how, then we can accept found friendly cat(s) or feral kitten(s) under the age of 8 weeks of age who test negative for FeLV into our adoption program.
-The process of finding placement for the cat/kitten(s) will be easier if you offer to foster and TNR (Trap-Neuter-Return) the feral adults yourself.
-Tender Loving Cats inc. will provide you with coaching and advise throughout this process.
-If we do not have available fosters and you are unable to foster yourself, then start calling every no-kill rescue on Long Island, NY as well as up to Maine.
-At the very least the found cat/kitten(s) should be TNRed (spayed/neutered, ear-tipped and returned outdoors) to stop the cycle of homelessness.
+Found friendly adult cats, in good health/body condition may be someone's pet.
+Please follow the steps outlined in the 'Lost & Found Resource' page.
+In a perfect world, we would like help every cat and kitten that needs us but since we are not a shelter we can not simply take in animals directly from the street.
+As a foster based rescue, which means that all cats and kittens are fostered in a home until they adopted, we can only help place cats & kittens for adoption if we have a foster lined up to hold them.
+If we have available foster parents and volunteers willing to TNR (Trap-Neuter-Return) the adult feral cats or if you are willing to learn how, then we can accept found friendly cat(s) after every effort has been made to find it's possible owner or feral kitten(s) under the age of 8 weeks of age who test negative for FeLV into our adoption program.
+The process of finding placement for the cat/kitten(s) with our rescue will be easier if you offer to foster until a home is found and TNR (Trap-Neuter-Return) the feral adults yourself.
+We will provide you with coaching and advise throughout this process.
+If we do not have available fosters and you are unable to foster yourself, then we advise that you start calling every other reputable no-kill rescue on Long Island, NY as well as and including as far up north up to Maine.
+At the very least the found cat/kitten(s) should be TNR'ed (spayed/neutered, ear-tipped and returned outdoors) to stop the cycle of homelessness.

 What is TNR?

-How can I get a low cost spay/neuter for a feral cat?
+How can I obtain a low cost spay/neuter for a feral cat?

 What is the difference between an Animal rescue and an animal Shelter?